Nov 25, 2024

 by Nadia El-Yaouti | Dec 26, 2021

-Mario Gonzalez is restrained by Alameda police officers on April 19 in a video from an officer’s body-worn camera.
-(Alameda Police Department) Photo Source: Mario Gonzalez is restrained by Alameda police officers in a still of a video from an officer’s body-worn camera, file photo, April 19, 2021.
+Body camera footage showing police officers interacting with a man in a park prior to a fatal encounter.
+Photo Source: Mario Gonzalez is restrained by Alameda police officers in a still of a video from an officer’s body-worn camera, file photo, April 19, 2021.
 (Alameda Police Department via The Mercury News)

 The family of an Oakland man has filed a wrongful death lawsuit against Alameda county police officers alleging that they were the cause of his death.